 It's early days with this research but it has a great potential for increasing both our knowledge of the brain; as well as the ways in which we can use it.
-As a practicing Hypnotherapist for over 15 years now, I have no doubt as to how much we can influence the way our brain works and the more mindful we are of that; the better it works!
+As a practising Hypnotherapist for over 15 years now, I have no doubt as to how much we can influence the way our brain works and the more mindful we are of that; the better it works!
 Having had the pleasure of helping many people make sustainable life changes, I am in awe of the power of our brain and even more so, in the specific ways in which we can control that process.
-It is no accident that we have phrases such, "Think your self well" or "Thin" Thought was at the root of his existence when Descartes said "I think, therefore I am".
-In modern day life now we are all to aware of the power of thought, though sadly, that is the negative way in which it affects our daily life.
+It is no accident that we have phrases such, "Think your self well" or "Thin" Thought was at the root of his existence when Descartes said, "I think, therefore I am".
+In modern-day life now we are all too aware of the power of thought, though sadly, that is the negative way in which it affects our daily life.
 The good news is, it is just as powerful whichever way you choose to use it.
 The only difference being, that positive thought usually needs more conscious awareness and action to bring about the required response.
 The fight or flight response is an instinctive survival mechanism, where milliseconds sometimes mean the difference between life and death.
-Positive thought however, is nice but not that necessary, at least from a survival perspective; hence why it needs more self activation.
+Positive thought, however, is nice but not that necessary, at least from a survival perspective; hence why it needs more self-activation.

-Relative to the research below is my belief that the more fluid our (positive) brain/mind processes are, the more uniquely we can fine tune our brains natural responses and this research gives us a neural insight into why that may be!
+Relative to the research below is my belief that the more fluid our (positive) brain/mind processes are, the more uniquely we can fine-tune our brains natural responses and this research gives us a neural insight into why that may be!

 Scientists at the German Center for Neurodegenerative Diseases (DZNE) and the University of Bonn led by Prof. Stefan Remy report on this in the journal Neuron.
 Their investigations give new insights into the workings of spatial memory.
-Furthermore, they could also help improve our understanding of movement related symptoms associated with Parkinson's disease.
+Furthermore, they could also help improve our understanding of movement-related symptoms associated with Parkinson's disease.

-In a familiar environment our movements are purposeful.
+In a familiar environment, our movements are purposeful.
 For example, if we leave our office desk for a coffee break, we naturally follow a predefined route that has been stored in our memory: Through the office door, left into the hall, past the windows.
 To keep us on track, our brain has to process varying sensory impressions quickly.
 "This is a fundamental issue our brain has to deal with.
 Not just on our way to the coffee machine, but any time we move in space.
 For example when we are on a bike or in a car," explains Remy.
 With increasing speed, the data rate also increases, he emphasizes: "The faster we move, the less time the brain has to take in environmental cues and to associate them with a location on our memorized spatial map.
-Our perception therefore has to keep pace with the speed of movement so that we remember the right way to go.
-Otherwise we end up at the copy machine instead of the coffee machine."
+Our perception, therefore, has to keep pace with the speed of movement so that we remember the right way to go.
+Otherwise, we end up at the copy machine instead of the coffee machine."